It is time to BUST some myths about bloat and Great Danes!

 While we 100% believe in keeping Danes lean, fit and active, read on:

 MYTHBUSTING: All dogs are susceptible to bloat.
-As a matter of fact, some studies indicate that lean dogs have a higher risk!
+As a matter of fact, some studies indicate that lean dogs have a slightly higher risk!

 It is believed that unlike lean and fit dogs, overweight dogs have fat in the abdomen that protects and cushions the stomach.